The best Memorial Day sales 2020: deals from Home Depot, Best Buy, and more

 Apple iPad 10.2-inch, 32GB (Latest Model):

-Get the latest model iPad on sale for $249.99 at Amazon.
-That's an $80 discount for the 10.2-inch tablet that packs 32GB of storage and provides up to 10 hours of battery life.
+Get the latest model iPad on sale for $279 at Amazon.
+That's a $50 discount for the 10.2-inch tablet that packs 32GB of storage and provides up to 10 hours of battery life.

 View Deal